-If you have a high prescription or astigmatism, contact lenses may also provide moreenhanced vision correction than glasses.
-Today, you can even replace your bifocal glasseswith bifocal contact lenses.
+If you have a high prescription or astigmatism, contact lenses may also provide more enhanced vision correction than glasses.
+Today, you can even replace your bifocal glasses with bifocal contact lenses!

 TYPES OF CONTACT LENSES

-Rigid Gas Permeable (RGP) Lens
+Hard Contact Lenses/Rigid Gas Permeable (RGP) Lens

-RGP lenses offer sharp and consistent vision compared to soft contact lenses and are highly suitable especially for those with astigmatism.
+Hard lenses are no longer as uncomfortable as they were before, when they were called PMMA lenses.
 It requires some time for the eyes to adjust to the lenses when you first start wearing them, but after this initial adaptation period, most find RGP lenses are as comfortable as soft ones.

 Modern rigid gas permeable contacts allow oxygen to pass directly to keep the cornea healthy.
 In fact, modern rigid gas-permeable contacts allow more oxygen to reach the cornea than most soft contact lenses, preventing blurred vision.